batsa003/videogan/README.md

 PyTorch Implementation of Generating Videos with Scene Dynamics.
 =====================================

-This repository contains a PyTorch implementation of [Generating Videos with Scene Dynamics](http://web.mit.edu/vondrick/tinyvideo/) by Carl Vondrick, Hamed Pirsiavash, Antonio Torralba, to appear at NIPS 2016.
+This repository contains a PyTorch implementation of [Generating Videos with Scene Dynamics](http://web.mit.edu/vondrick/tinyvideo/) by Carl Vondrick, Hamed Pirsiavash, Antonio Torralba, appeared at NIPS 2016.
 The model learns to generate tiny videos using adversarial networks.

 I hope you find this implementation useful.